 Delhi Is Not Far is a small novella of Ruskin Bond that I read ironically on a flight to Delhi.
 It also happens to be the first of his books that I read.
 What a great introduction to his beautiful works.
 Yes, I am posting this a little late.
-As the writer himself in the foreword, calls the book a plotless tale, it is a story that takes you to the imaginary yet very real town of Pipalnagar, located somewhere in the western Uttar Pradesh.
+As the writer himself in the foreword calls the book a plotless tale.
+It is a story that takes you to the imaginary yet very real town of Pipalnagar, located somewhere in the western Uttar Pradesh.

 Through the eyes of a 25-year-old single writer who has dreams of going to Delhi someday and work with a publisher, the narrative takes you through various characters in the town.
 The narrative deals as much with the characters as with their interrelationships and interdependencies.
-It looks at the world of those without a home, the shelters they use to sleep and how they help each other when they can.
+It looks at the world of those without a home.
+The shelters they use to sleep and how they help each other when they can.
 It looks at the nurturing relationship that the protagonist develops for a younger boy and how he helps him study.

 The writing creates the town of Pipalnagar for you.
-You can see the streets and the ‘maidan’ or ground, the school and the barber’s shop.
-You feel the pain of boys who lost their parents and are living pretty much on their own, trying to create relationships in the vacuum.
-It is a story of dreams and hopes, a dream that does come true though not exactly with the paraphernalia that is so much the part of dreams.
+You can see the streets and the ‘Maidan’ or ground, the school and the barber’s shop.
+You feel the pain of boys who lost their parents.
+And are living pretty much on their own, trying to create relationships in the vacuum.
+It is a story of dreams and hopes.
+A dream that does come true though not exactly with the paraphernalia that is so much the part of dreams.

 Read it to wander in a small town in North India, 50 years ago on the timeline.

 Read this book or gift it to young readers around you.
 Other Books by Ruskin Bond.